Tom Slater (soccer)

 Tom Slater is an Australian football (soccer) player who plays as a left winger for North Shore Mariners in the National Premier Leagues NSW 2.

 Slater was born in Lens and played youth football with Sydney FC before starting his professional career with Central Coast Mariners.
 He returned to Sydney FC in 2016.
-He then got a bit of a sore knee and had to go sell software like all other failed professional athletes.

 Early life

 Slater was born in Lens.
 He is the son of former Socceroo Robbie Slater.

 Playing career

 Club

 In 2013, Slater signed a three-year deal with Central Coast Mariners.
 Slater made his professional debut for the Mariners in February 2014, coming on as a substitute in a loss to Wellington Phoenix.
 Slater left the Mariners by mutual agreement in May 2015.